VizzEx vs. Link Whisper: Asking the Right Question First

 But here’s what most people haven’t caught up to yet: the game has changed.

 AI systems don’t evaluate your content the way Google’s traditional algorithm did.
 They’re not counting links or matching keywords.
 They’re trying to understand whether you have comprehensive, connected expertise on a topic.
+This is precisely what drives the shift from funnel architecture to expertise architecture—a foundational rethinking of how content should be organized to be legible to AI.

 From Link Quantity to Topical Coherence